StartBootstrap/startbootstrap-clean-blog/_posts/2023-12-16-thankful-for-His-birth.md

 - So we can have this special Christmas season in the year
 - So I have a family I can be with forever
-- So I can repent & be forgiven & improve my self each day.
+- So I can repent (change for the better) & be forgiven & improve my self each day.